MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 Contact your Capacity administrator to request access to a trial capacity or to check whether your organization has the Fabric tenant setting enabled.
 Ask your Fabric administrator to use the Admin portal to look up your Capacity administrator.

 If you're the capacity or Fabric administrator, from the upper right corner of Fabric, select the gear icon.
 Select **Admin portal**.
-For a Fabric trial, select *Capacity settings** and then choose the **Trial** tab.
+For a Fabric trial, select **Capacity settings** and then choose the **Trial** tab.

 :::image type="content" source="media/fabric-trial/fabric-admin.png" alt-text="Screenshot of Admin center showing the Capacity settings screen.":::

 ## End a Fabric trial

 End a Fabric capacity trail by canceling, letting it expire, or purchasing the full Fabric experience.
-Only capacity admins can cancel the trial but ndividual users don't have this ability.
+Only capacity admins can cancel the trial but individual users don't have this ability.
 All licenses return to their original versions.
 You no longer have the equivalent of a PPU license.
-If you want to retain your data ad continue to use Microsoft Fabric, [purchase a capacity](../enterprise/buy-subscription.md) and migrate your workspaces to that capacity. <!-- For more information, see [Canceling, expiring, and closing](../enterprise/fabric-close-end-cancel.md). -->
+If you want to retain your data and continue to use Microsoft Fabric, [purchase a capacity](../enterprise/buy-subscription.md) and migrate your workspaces to that capacity. <!-- For more information, see [Canceling, expiring, and closing](../enterprise/fabric-close-end-cancel.md). -->

 ### The trial expires